objeck/objeck-lang/README.md

 Objeck is an object-oriented programming language with functional features.
 Objeck emphasizes, expression, simplicity, portability, and scalability.
 The programming environment consists of a compiler, virtual machine, and command line debugger with IDE plugins.

 __News (1/15/20223):__ Happy New Year, everyone!
-Thank your all for your feedback on new project ideas.
+Thank your all for your feedback for project ideas.
 For 2023, I will take Objeck in a different direction and focus on ML utilizing the [TensorFlow](https://www.tensorflow.org/) framework.
 It will be a fun ride, I am looking for people interested in data science, ML and AI to assist along the way.

 ```ruby
 class Hello {